UK Settlement Tools

 How the rolling 12-month rule works

 Why timing matters: because the window rolls, deferring your application can move a long early trip out of the relevant 12 months.
-The calculator above lets you test different application dates to find a compliant window.
+The calculator checks all rolling windows represented by the trips entered; changing an application date does not erase an earlier breach within the qualifying period.

 Absences that may not count toward the limit